 The Executive Officer will register into the Retirement Account compliance instruments issued by California that are used for compliance within the approved External GHG ETS, along with information identifying the External GHG ETS actually retiring the compliance instruments.

 If an approved External GHG ETS has taken an official act to revoke, repeal, or indefinitely suspend its ETS program or one of the linkage findings made pursuant to Government Code section 12894(f) is no longer supported, the Executive Officer may suspend, revoke, or repeal the approved linkage.
-In taking such action, the Executive Officer may limit transfers in or out of holding accounts pursuant to sections 95921 or 96011, modify auction notices pursuant to section 95912, and modify holding limits pursuant to section 95920, and cancel or issue additional allowances to ensure the environmental stringency of the California Cap-and-Trade Program is maintained as if there had not been a linkage approved with the External GHG ETS.
+In taking such action, the Executive Officer may limit transfers in or out of holding accounts pursuant to sections 95921 or 96011, modify auction notices pursuant to section 95912, and modify holding limits pursuant to section 95920, and cancel or issue additional allowances to ensure the environmental stringency of the California Cap-and-Invest Program is maintained as if there had not been a linkage approved with the External GHG ETS.

-Within 24 hours of taking action to suspend, revoke, or repeal the approved linkage, the Executive Officer shall post publicly the specific action taken with an explanation of why it was necessary to the Cap-and-Trade Program website.
+Within 24 hours of taking action to suspend, revoke, or repeal the approved linkage, the Executive Officer shall post publicly the specific action taken with an explanation of why it was necessary to the Cap-and-Invest Program website.

 The public information will include: